krzyzanowskim/Natalie/README.md

 $ cd Natalie
 ```

-The script expects one of two types of parameters:
+The command expects one of two types of parameters:

 * path to a single .storyboard file
 * path to a folder